 Refusing to eat what is served can be a powerful way for children to control the actions of other family members.
 Some parents go to great lengths to ensure that food intake is adequate.
 Healthy children will eat enough if offered a variety of nutritious foods.
 Your child may eat very little at one meal and make up for it at another meal or snack.

 Providing scheduled meals and snack times is important for children.
 Kids need a lot of energy, and snacks are key.
 However, snacks do not mean treats.
 Fruits, vegetables, and whole grain products should be at the top of your snack list.
-Some snack ideas include fruit popsicles, fruit juice, milk, vegetable sticks, fruit wedges, mixed dry cereal, pretzels, melted cheese on a tortilla, or a small sandwich.
+Some snack ideas include frozen fruit pops, milk, vegetable sticks, fruit wedges, mixed dry cereal, pretzels, melted cheese on a tortilla, or a small sandwich.

 Allowing your child to be in control of food intake may seem hard at first.
 However, it will help promote healthy eating habits for a lifetime.